dmbarbour/glas/docs/GlasApps.md

 * 'db.\*' - shared, persistent registers, bound to a configured database
 * 'g.\*' - ephemeral, 'global' registers bound to runtime instance

-These are provided in the input Env (together with 'app.\*' for the open fixpoint).
+These are provided in the input Env (alongside 'app.\*' for the open fixpoint).
 The 'sys.\*' APIs are described below, while 'db.\*' and 'g.\*' provide some toplevel state visible to 'http' and other methods.
 Although these model global state, it is possible to scope access and partition application state between subcomponents (assuming support from the front-end compiler).

 ## State

-The program model has built-in support for registers, and we provide a few volumes of registers to an application with 'db.\*' and 'g.\*'.
+The program model has built-in support for registers, and the application receives a few volumes of registers as 'db.\*' and 'g.\*'.
 But it isn't difficult to support first-class references to mutable state (like Haskell's IORef).
-A minimal API:
+A viable API:

-* `sys.ref.*`
+* `sys.state.ref.*` - (tentative) first-class state
   * `new(Data) : Ref` - new reference initially containing Data; runtime-ephemeral
   * `db.new(Data) : Ref` - as 'new' but backed by the database; database-ephemeral
   * `with(Ref) : [op]` - pop Ref from stack, run 'op' with access as register 'ref'

-Compared to registers, references complicate static analysis, GC, and schema change (for live coding).
-Database-backed references generally require distributed GC.
-My vision for glas systems strongly favors registers over references, thus references aren't primitive.
-Nonetheless, references can be very convenient.
+Relative to second-class registers, references complicate static dataflow and conflict analysis, linear type safety, and garbage collection.
+They also introduce a source of hysteresis or path dependence for data schema change, e.g. in context of live coding.
+For these reasons, my vision for glas systems favors registers over references, and I do not provide references as a program primitive.

 ## Concurrency